Seymour H. Knox II: Career

 In 1921, upon graduation from Yale, Knox became a Marine Midland Bank director.
 In 1926, he became vice-president, followed by chairman in 1943 until 1970.
 He joined the F. W. Woolworth board in 1926 and was chairman from 1943 until reaching the mandatory retirement age forty-five years later in 1971.
-He became Chairman of The University at Buffalo's governing Council from 1950-69.
+He became Chairman of The University at Buffalo's governing Council from 1950 to 1969.
 Knox served on the board of directors of Marine Midland Bank, F. W. Woolworth Company, New York Central Railroad, Penn Central Railroad, and the American Steamship Company.

 Art

 In 1926, he joined the board of Albright Art Gallery.
 From the beginning, he was a leader in the modernism movement and in modern cultural life in Buffalo.
-He spent 60 years working with the Buffalo Fine Arts Academy and by 1939, he was President of the Academy.
+He spent 60 years working with the Buffalo Fine Arts Academy and by 1939, he was President of the academy.
 He bolstered the Contemporary Abstractionism collection during his tenure.
 He is best known for his 1962 addition to the Albright Art Gallery, designed by Skidmore, Owings & Merrill.
 After the completion of the addition, the Gallery was renamed the Albright-Knox Art Gallery in his honor.
 He donated more than 160 works for the new wing, and over 700 pieces over his lifetime.
 He is said to be in part responsible for the popularity of Jackson Pollock.
 Under his direction, the Gallery became the first museum to purchase a Clyfford Still, one of the first to purchase a Henry Moore, and as leading champions of Abstractionism, they acquired selections from almost every major abstractionist.
 In 1965 he was appointed to a commission to choose modern art works for the Governor Nelson A. Rockefeller Empire State Plaza Art Collection in Albany, NY.